 We women often don’t appreciate our bodies.
-We fret about our hair styles, color, thickness or thinness.
-We worry that we are too thin, too muscular, have legs that are too long or too short.
+We fret about being too tall or too short; too thin or too fat.
+We worry that we are not muscular enough, have legs that are too long or too short.

 One part of our bodies we worry a lot about is our breasts.
 They are such a practical part of the female anatomy.
-But who is ever satisfied with them?
+But so few are truly satisfied with them?

 In our early years we saw our ”tatas” as a sign of our impending womanhood.
 Depending on the attitude and self image of their owner, breasts may be “morale boosters” or they may be “dead weights” to a young woman’s confidence.
 Part of accepting your body and therefore your bosom depends on our mother’s attitude, part on the attitude of our peers and of course our own perception of our own “girls” and body.

 When I was growing up many teenage girls were not encouraged to be proud of their bodies.
 I was born in 1951 during the dark ages; right before the liberating ’60s and the “go with the flow” ’70s, when so many attitudes about our bodies and sex changed.

 I always kept my girls under wraps just because that was the way I was brought up.
 There was also the factor of my lack of confidence and poor self image.
 I have always been a little on the heavy side and figured, “Who, besides my husband would be interested in a “fluffy woman?”.
 (Just to make a point here, I was 5’7″ and weighed 145 pounds when I was 22.
 I would kill to weigh that now!!)